-If you’re not familiar, distracted driving is any time a driver takes their eyes off the road, hands off the wheel and mind off of the primary task of driving safely.
+If you’re not familiar, distracted driving is any time a driver takes their eyes off the road, hands off the wheel, and mind off of the primary task of driving safely.
 Examples can include texting, using a cell phone or hands-free device, eating, drinking, talking, reading, using a navigation system, watching a video, or being focused on the radio.
-In recent years, the amount of drivers participating in dangerous behavior as the result of a cell phone usage has continued to rise.
+In recent years, the number of drivers participating in dangerous behavior resulting from cell phone usage has continued to rise.
 It has risen to the point that there is a bonafide epidemic occurring on our nation’s roads.
-Dangerous, selfish behavior by a driver not only puts their own life at risk, but endangers the life of every other driver on the road.
+Dangerous, selfish behavior by a driver not only puts their own life at risk but endangers the life of every other driver on the road.
 Something must change before this epidemic spirals out of control.

 Last year, U.S. fatalities from traffic accidents rose 7.2% to 35,092, marking the largest increase in 50 years.
 According to the National Highway Traffic Safety Administration, distracted driving played a role in 10% of those deaths.
 It was also revealed that fatalities from distracted driving crashes increased 8.8% to 3,477.
 Motorists are engaging in distracted behavior more than HALF of their time spent driving.
 It is estimated that at any given time of day across the country, approximately 660,00 drivers are using cell phones or manipulating electronic devices while driving.
 Unfortunately, that figure only continues to increase.

-Often times, drivers feel these courses are a waste of time; requirements mandated in the state that are blocking their freedom, and nothing more.
+Oftentimes, drivers feel these courses are a waste of time; requirements mandated in the state that are blocking their freedom, and nothing more.
 However, there is valuable information that is taught in these courses, and it is a shame that more don’t embrace this when taking a course.
 It is important to enroll in a class that is worthwhile and engaging.
-Many online drivers ed courses meet state requirements, and are even encouraged by the state.
-They allow the user to learn the information at their own pace, which can help with retention of the information.
+Many online driver’s ed courses meet state requirements and are even encouraged by the state.
+They allow the user to learn the information at their own pace, which can help with the retention of the information.
 A positive learning experience could yield countless dividends once a driver gets behind the wheel and is faced with the temptations that come with distracted driving.

 Currently, there are still 11 states that do not consider texting and driving a primary offense.
-Texting and driving is as dangerous as drinking and driving, and drinking and driving is considered a primary offense by every state.
+Texting and driving are as dangerous as drinking and driving, and the former is considered a primary offense by every state.
 Florida is one of the eleven states that does not consider texting and driving a primary offense.
 This legislation is often ignored, tied up in partisan politics over individuals’ rights.
 As a secondary offense, a police officer cannot pull you over if texting and driving is the only infraction you are committing – the officer can pull you over if you’re violating an unrelated traffic offense, and then also cite texting as a violation.

 Texting and driving while on the road should be a no-brainer case as a first offense across the nation.
 Safety should trump politics, and the reality is that when a driver chooses to distract themselves by texting, it is not only their life that they are putting in danger – it is the lives of every single driver around them on the road that day.
 In 2013, only 55 percent of American adults owned a smartphone.
 Now, the number is as high as 70 percent.